survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 This means we'll need to extend the system to support this.
 When we `addNote()`, it's not enough to just add it `NoteStore`.
 We'll need to associate it with the `Lane` in question as well.
 We are going to need a new action for this.
 We can call it `LaneActions.attachToLane({laneId: <id>, noteId: <id>})`.

 The problem with `attachToLane` is that we are going to need some way to pass the id of the newly created `Note` to the `Lane`.
-Fortunately Flux architecture provides a small utility for dealing with data dependencies like this.
+Fortunately, Flux architecture provides a small utility for dealing with data dependencies like this.
 This is known as `waitFor`.
-In short we can wait for `addNote` to complete before we try to create the association.
+In short, we can wait for `addNote` to complete before we try to create the association.

 In addition to `attachToLane` we are going to need a way to detach a `Note` from a `Lane`. `Notes` can be deleted after all and we don't want to have dead data hanging around.
 For this purpose we need to implement `LaneActions.detachFromLane({laneId: <id>, noteId: <id>})`.